pauljos/ssoulss/website/_posts/2025-12-16-musk-ramaswamy-interview-summary.md

 GitHub-Hosted | Private (Free Tier) | 2,000 Minutes Free | 2,000 Minutes Free
 GitHub-Hosted | Public | Free & Unlimited | Free & Unlimited
 Self-Hosted | Private (All Tiers) | $0 per minute | $0.002 per minute platform fee

-If you'd like, I can also:

-- Format this post with a cleaner table, linked sources and small callouts.
-- Update the post date or categories if you want it to appear elsewhere on the site.
-- Add an author, tags or an image.

-Let me know if you want any of those refinements.